elastic/cloudbeat/README.md

 ```

 Notes
-- Place the test in the same package as the code it meant to test
+- Place the test in the same package as the code it meant to test.
 - File name should be aligned with the convention `original_file_mock`.
-For example: ecr_provider -> ecr_provider_mock
+For example: ecr_provider -> ecr_provider_mock.

 Command example:
 ```
 mockery --name=<interface_name> --with-expecter  --case underscore  --inpackage --recursive
 ```
-#### General guidelines
-- The test file name should be